OVERVIEW: Samuel Rubin Foundation funds global security efforts in the fields of social, economic, political, civil and cultural rights.

 While the Rubin Foundation is a flexible funder, accepting proposals on a rolling basis, most of its grants range from $5,000 to $10,000, no matter the organization or project.

-However, the foundation prefers that grant seekers adhere to its deadlines, which are roughly slated for early May, September, and January.
+The foundation prefers that grant seekers adhere to its deadlines, which are roughly slated for early May, September, and January.
 The Rubin Foundation does not limit grants on the basis of geography; however, international organizations must be sponsored by a U.S.-based organization with tax-exempt status.
 The foundation typically does not award more than one grant per fiscal year per organization.
 The foundation also features limited discretionary funds for smaller ‘emergency’ grants between board meetings.